CopernicaMarketingSoftware/Documentation/SMTPeter/features/sender-domains.md

 you can be pretty sure that others can no longer send out email out of your name.
-However, these technologies not only make it harder for spammers and fishers to send out email, but it makes it more difficult for legitimate senders to send email as well!
+However, these technologies not only make it harder for spammers and fishers to send out email, but it makes it more difficult for legitimate senders (like you!) to send email as well.
 SMTPeter can help you out.

 ## Setting up your sender domain